If there is one thing Tom loves to test and write about, it's bicycle forks.

 The development of carbon forks has taken many fits and starts over the years.
 The first widely distributed carbon fork was the Kestrel EMS designed by John Mouritsen.
 It used a steel steerer and crown (brazed together) bonded to a lay-up of carbon blades that fully surround the crown.
-The process of overlapping carbon blade material to bond to and cover the crown continues to be used in a large number of high-end carbon forks today.
+The process of overlapping carbon blade material to bond to and cover the crown is now a rarely used manufacturing process.

 As carbon forks became more popular, a number of different fabrication techniques were developed and in some cases dropped.
 Time's Equipe Pro for example; started with a steel steerer bonded to an aluminum crown.
 Then pre woven carbon and polypropylene "socks" were drawn over flexible foam blade cores up onto the aluminum crown.
 Before the assembly was placed in the mold for resin injection and curing, a small piece of carbon cloth was wrapped down the front of the crown, underneath and up the back, very clean.

 WoundUp continues today using a wound blade design bonded into a machined aluminum crown.
 This design gives WoundUp a great deal of control over the ride and performance characteristics of their forks, more than most other forks we have tested.
 It also makes it relatively easy for them to make up custom forks with differing brake clearances, etc.